NovaJacobsen/FoundryMacros/README.md

 However, some certain features are usable "out of the box" by defining some simple macros:

  - `novaAPI.dialogs.castBloodMagic().render()` - Will open a dialog for casting blood magic spells.
 This is meant for DnD 5e, when playing the [blood mage](http://dndncc.wikidot.com/blood-mage) homebrew class
+ - `novaAPI.dialogs.spellResearch().render()` - Will open a dialog for studying or creating spells for your spellbook.

 ## API
 The API is exposed on the top level window through the `novaAPI` variable, just like how most of foudry's own API is available through the `game` variable.